-Note: Numbers of additional scanners are based on predicted growth in activity.
+Note: Additional scanners are based on predicted growth in activity.
 Throughput is based on 14 hours per day, six days per week.
-Numbers of replacement scanners are based on the known ages of all equipment and the need to replace after 10 years.
+Replacement scanners are based on the known ages of all equipment and the need to replace after 10 years.
+In some cases, newer technologies may be used for replacement (e.g. CT scanners that can deliver CT coronary angiography, or SPECT-CT in place of standard nuclear medicine scanners).

-Expansion of the imaging workforce (e.g. radiographers, radiologists and physicists) combined with improvements in productivity will be vital in meeting the increasing demand, but very challenging.
+Expansion of the imaging workforce (e.g. radiographers, radiologists, physicists and nuclear medicine technicians) combined with improvements in productivity will be vital in meeting the increasing demand but will be very challenging.
 Actions will be needed on multiple fronts and by several organisations, including NHS England and NHS Improvement, Health Education England (HEE), NHS Digital, and higher education institutions and professional bodies.